Alignment

 Alignment Creates Coherence #

-Simply put, objects that are aligned together will feel more connected than objects that do not have clear alignment.
-This point can be illustrated by returning to the example of the groups of circles introduced on the page discussing proximity and separation In that chapter, we saw that grouping like items helped us form associations between objects.
-One of the grouping we arrived at is repeated below, in which there is a clear connection between like elements, communicated by their proximity.
+Simply put, objects that are aligned will feel more connected than objects lacking clear alignment.
+This point can be illustrated by returning to the groups of circles introduced on the page discussing proximity and separation.
+In that chapter, we saw that grouping like items helped us form associations between objects.
+One of the groupings we arrived at is repeated below, in which there is a clear connection between like elements communicated by their proximity.

 Ten circles, all of the same size, with red fill, and white text.
 Each circle contains a single character, grouped in space by if the character is a capital letter, a lower case letter, or a number,